cocotb/cocotb/docs/source/contributing.rst

 =========================

-Have you fixed a bug in cocotb, or want to add new functionality to it?
-Cocotb follows the typical `GitHub flow <https://guides.github.com/introduction/flow/>`__ and makes use of pull requests and reviews.
+Have you fixed a bug in cocotb, or want to add new functionality to it? cocotb follows the typical `GitHub flow <https://guides.github.com/introduction/flow/>`__ and makes use of pull requests and reviews.
 Follow the steps below to get your changes merged, i.e. integrated into the main cocotb codebase.

 1. Create an issue ticket on `cocotb's GitHub issue tracker <https://github.com/cocotb/cocotb/issues>`__ describing the problem.